-Do you go through phases where it’s harder to sleep or to sleep well?
+Everyone can use tips for better sleep.
+There are times when people go through phases and it’s harder to sleep or to sleep well.
 Sleep plays an incredibly important part of your body healing itself.
 Good sleep can also improve productivity and the ability to concentrate.

-If you don’t walk up feeling as though you’ve slept well and you aren’t rested, there are four tips to improve your sleep.
+If you’re not waking up feeling rested there are four tips to improve your sleep.

 Keep it dark

-Darkening shades can help but also turn off or cover anything that may emit light into the room.
+Black-out curtains or blinds can be one of the best tips for better sleep.
+Additionally, it can help to turn off or cover anything that may emit light into the room.
 It also helps to turn down the lights and turn off the TV about a half an hour before you want to go to bed.
-Your body can calm down easier therefore it is easier to fall asleep.
+Your body can calm down easier which make it easier to fall asleep.
 Some studies suggest that if you watch TV or spend time on the computer or phone for that half hour before bed, your brain will keep attempting to process what you watched, which will cause it to take much longer to fall asleep.